-One other note: California, Maryland and Massachusetts bar insurance companies from using your credit to set homeowners insurance premiums, so you don't need to worry about a low credit score impacting your costs in these states.
+One other note: insurance companies in California, Maryland and Massachusetts do not use credit scores to set homeowners insurance premiums, as the state governments have barred the practice.
+If you're a resident of one of these states, you don't need to worry about a low credit score impacting your costs in these states.

 But if you've received an expensive quote for homeowners insurance as a result of your poor credit, or you were rejected outright for coverage, you have options for how to proceed.
 We recommend that you shop around to find an insurer that will offer better rates, and take steps to improve your CBI score.

 Compare quotes from several insurers, some of which will be cheaper than others.
 Every insurance company uses its own formula for deciding how your credit impacts your homeowners insurance rates, so you may get a different quote based on your credit history.
 For example, if you have a lengthy credit history with a small number of late payments (a good thing), but you also carry a high amount of credit card debt (a bad thing), you may find that different insurers weigh these variables differently and give you prices to match.